-Hair loss, also known as alopecia, is a common concern for men and women, and there are over a hundred different types of hair loss.
+Hair loss, also known as alopecia, is a common concern for both men and women.
 Hair loss treatments depend upon the underlying cause, one of the most common being androgenetic alopecia, also known as male pattern balding and female pattern hair loss.
 Alopecia areata is an autoimmune condition that, although not as prevalent, is regularly seen by our physicians.

 Male pattern balding includes hair loss in the temples and crown, which may progress to involve the frontal, mid and top of the scalp.
 Between 30% to 50% of men may experience androgenetic alopecia between the ages of 30 and 50 years.